phoenixframework/phoenix/guides/request_lifecycle.md

 ### Another new route

-For this exercise, we're going to reuse `HelloController` which was just created and add a new `show` action.
+For this exercise, we're going to reuse `HelloController` created at the [previous step](request_lifecycle.html#a-new-controller) and add a new `show` action.
 We'll add a line just below our last route, like this:

 ```elixir
 scope "/", HelloWeb do